jcarley/cli/README.md

 Welcome to the Datica CLI (formerly Catalyze).

-# development version

-> This branch is a development version of the Datica CLI.
-Any CLI based off of this branch is not supported by Datica.
-Please download the latest release [here](https://github.com/daticahealth/cli/releases).

 ## Upgrading from `catalyze` to `datica`

 To upgrade your CLI from `catalyze` to `datica` perform the following steps: